 Wrapping presents sustainably - how to reuse or recycle paper and fabric to save money and help the environment

 It might be the most wonderful time of the year, but it can also end up being the most wasteful, too.
 Wrapping paper is one of the most expensive single-use Christmas products, but what if I told you there are ways you can forego this expense this year, saving you money and helping the planet, too?
-I've been using the same wrapping paper for five years, and bows from about 1980 and I've shared my tips so you can do the same!
+I've been using the same wrapping paper for six years (since I moved house), and bows from about 1980 and I've shared my tips so you can do the same!

 Top tips on how to reuse wrapping paper